 Transfer it to a large bowl and keep it in the fridge until ready to use.

-Make the mango puree.
-In a pot, cook the diced mango, sugar, and lemon juice until softened.
-Then blend until very smooth.
+Step 5: Make the mango puree.
+Cook the diced mango, sugar, and lemon juice in a pot until softened.
+Then, blend until very smooth.

 Pour it back into the pot and stir in the bloomed gelatin.
-Stir to dissolve the gelatin, then chill the mango puree in an ice bath for 7-10 minutes or until room temperature.
+Cook for 2-3 minutes longer, then chill the mango puree in an ice bath until it feels room temperature.

 Layer the rest of the mango mousse next.